shawnk1188/spring-boot-atm/README.md

 ATM

 This is a spring boot application simulating ATM machine's logic.
+Has configuration for running as a command line and also as a rest api interation.

 Pre-Requisites:
     1. User Has Already Inserted his debit card into the machine.